Guidelines for making an application

 • Fill in the required information.

 • Submit the application to Kone Foundation before the deadline.
+Only applications submitted during the application period will be considered.

 • Applications cannot be sent via email or post.